qislam/qforce/docs/usermanual/dev-migrate.md

             skip: false, // Default is false.
 Can be set to true if want to skip on a step.
             sobjecttype: 'Account',
             externalid: 'Id',
-            referenceOnly: false, // Set to true if want to save to reference folder instead of data
+            referenceOnly: false, // Set to true if want to save results to reference folder only.
             query: `SELECT * FROM Account LIMIT 1`,
             transform: function transform(line) {
-                line.Name = line.Name + ' 1'; //line['Name'].replace(/transformed/gi, '').trim();
+                line.Name = line['Name'].replace(/test/gi, '').trim();
                 return line;
             }
         },